mccrudd3n/nock-for-everyday-coders/Nock for Everyday Coders Part 2.md

 If not, it means our input was neither `0` nor `1` and is not a boolean, so we run the formula `[0 0]`, which always crashes (there is no  memory slot `0`).
 This is exactly what we want--crash if the sample is not a boolean!

 ## Summary
 In Part 2, we've seen how to use all the remaining opcodes, which build Nock up to a slightly more expressive level.
 We also saw how Hoon cores start to arise pretty naturally out of the Nock primitives, especially `8` and `9`.
-Finally, we walked through real production Nock code to show that everything we've learned so far works exactly as expected in the wild.
+Then we walked through real production Nock code to show that everything we've learned so far works exactly as expected in the wild.

 In Part 3, you'll learn how to write real programs in Nock, and compose those programs to make new ones.

+Finally, hopefully you now see that, whatever its other limitations, Nock is not particularly obscurantist, and is fairly straightforward to parse, once you understand its syntax and idioms.